Danish People's Party: Messerschmidt leadership (2022–present)

 At the 2022 election, the party suffered its worst election result ever with 2.6% of the vote, equal to 5 seats.
 In December 2022, Morten Messerschmidt was acquitted of all charges related to prior allegations of misuse of EU funds according to several political analysts and commentators, paving the way for a restoration of the party.
 During January and February 2023, Mikkel Bjørn and Mette Thiesen, who were both elected for Nye Borgerlige, joined the Danish People's Party, increasing its seat count to seven.
 As of October 2025 the Danish People's Party has seen its support increased to around 9% in the polls.
+After participating in a public debate on 10 November 2025 against Danish Social Liberal Party's leader Martin Lidegaard in the city of Randers ahead of the 2025 municipal election, Messerschmidt attempted to sue his opponent in court for libel after an interview with Messerschmidt in Weekendavisen was brought up in the debate.

+At the 2026 election, the party made significant gains, with 9.1% of the vote and 16 seats.

 Ideology and policies

-DF is a nationalist and right-wing populist party and is positioned on the right or far-right of the political spectrum.
+DF is nationalist, as well as a right-wing populist party, and is positioned on the right, or far-right, of the political spectrum.
 DF's stated goals are to protect the freedom and cultural heritage of the Danish people, including the family, the monarchy and the Evangelical Lutheran Church of Denmark, to enforce a strict rule of law, to work against Denmark becoming a multi-cultural society by limiting immigration and promoting cultural assimilation of admitted immigrants, to maintain a strong welfare system for those in need, to promote entrepreneurship and economic growth by strengthening education and encouraging people to work, to protect the environment and natural resources, and to protect Danish sovereignty against the European Union.
 In comparison to its predecessor, the Progress Party, the DF focuses more on immigration, while at the same time being more pragmatic on other topics.
 While overall considered part of the radical right, its policies on most economic issues would rather place the party in the centre to centre-left.
 The party's former leader, Kristian Thulesen Dahl, once declared DF an anti-Muslim party.